Skip to main content

 • you want strict manifest inspection through sf.manifest.*

-Use Agent SDK v0 if:
+Use the Agent SDK if:

 • you already have an application, worker, or agent harness